Mexican Repatriation: Subsequent deportations

-Modern interpretation and awareness
+Modern reinterpretation and awareness

 Apologies

-The US federal government has not apologized for the repatriations.
 In 2006, Congressional representatives Hilda Solis and Luis Gutiérrez introduced a bill calling for a commission to study the issue.
 Solis also called for an apology.

 The state of California apologized in 2005 by passing the "Apology Act for the 1930s Mexican Repatriation Program", which officially recognized the "unconstitutional removal and coerced emigration of United States citizens and legal residents of Mexican descent" and apologized to residents of California "for the fundamental violations of their basic civil liberties and constitutional rights committed during the period of illegal deportation and coerced emigration."
-However, no reparations for the victims were approved.
+No reparations for the victims were approved.
 Los Angeles County also issued an apology in 2012, and installed a memorial at the site of one of the city's first immigration raids.

 Education

 Repatriation is not widely discussed in U.S. history textbooks.
 In a 2006 survey of the nine most commonly used American history textbooks in the United States, four did not mention the topic, and only one devoted more than half a page to the topic.
 In total, they devoted four pages to the repatriation.
+California has passed legislation attempting to address this in future curriculum revisions.